Jacques Hébert: Père Duchesne

-Hébert's political commentary between 1790 and 1793 focused on the lavish excesses of the monarchy.
+Hébert's political commentary between 1790 and 1793 focused on the monarchy's lavish excesses.
 Initially, from 1790 and into 1792, Le Père Duchesne supported a constitutional monarchy and was even favorable towards King Louis XVI and the opinions of the Marquis de Lafayette.
 His violent attacks of the period were aimed at Jean-Sifrein Maury, a great defender of papal authority and the main opponent of the Civil Constitution of the Clergy.
 Although the character of Père Duchesne supported a constitutional monarchy, he was always highly critical of Marie Antoinette.
 Knowing that the queen was an easy target for ridicule after the Diamond Necklace Affair, she became a consistent target in the paper as a scapegoat for many of France's political problems.
-By identifying Marie Antoinette's lavish excesses and alleged sexuality as the core of the monarchy's problems, Hébert's articles suggested that, if Marie Antoinette would change her ways and renounce aristocratic excesses, the monarchy could be saved and the queen could return to the good will of the people.
+By identifying Marie Antoinette's lavish excesses and alleged sexuality as the core of the monarchy's problems, Hébert's articles suggested that if Marie Antoinette changed her ways and renounced aristocratic excesses, the monarchy could be saved and the queen could regain the people's goodwill.
 Despite his view that the monarchy could be restored, Hébert was skeptical of the queen's willingness to comply and often characterized her as an evil enemy of the people by referring to the queen as "Madame Veto" and even addressing King Louis XVI as, "drunken and lazy; a cuckolded pig".
 Initially, Hébert was trying to not only educate his readers about the queen, but also awaken her to how she was viewed by the French public.
-This gave Marie-Antoinette a pivotal role in Hébert's political rhetoric; as the Revolution unfolded, she appears in fourteen percent of his newspaper articles between January 1791 and March 1794.
+This gave Marie Antoinette a pivotal role in Hébert's political rhetoric; as the Revolution unfolded, she appears in 14% of his newspaper articles between January 1791 and March 1794.
 Many of the fictitious conversations that Père Duchesne has with her in the newspaper are attempts at either showcasing her supposed nymphomania or attempting to beg her to repent and renounce her wicked ways.
 With the king's failed flight to Varennes, Hébert's tone significantly hardened.

 "The Great Anger of Père Duchesne" (1792).